Skip to content

 Why do people pay large sums of money for reports from companies like Gartner?

-The game they are playing is close to a coin flip.
-If you look at Gartner reports that are made publicly available, you will find no small number of incorrect calls.
+The game they play is close to a coin flip.
+If you look at the Gartner reports that are made public, they are wrong quite often.
 That is to be expected.
-Simplifying a complex system can never be consistently correct.
+Simplifying a complex system cannot always be right.
 The economy is a complex system.
 But human cognition is finite.

 So why do reports from companies like Gartner sell?